 Tracker

 Last on my list of suggested journals are trackers.
-A tracker journal is a lot like a planner but with a specific daily (or otherwise regular) task specifically in mind.
-Trackers are often most useful for fitness or dieting, as it creates a concrete record of the work you’re doing.
+A tracker journal is a lot like a planner but with a specific daily (or otherwise regular) task in mind.
+Trackers are often most useful for fitness or dieting, as they create a concrete record of the work you’re doing.

-When you create a notebook focused on tracking a single activity, you’re giving your audience a highly-specialized tool they can use every day.
-Again, that’s our goal here; to give your followers something from you that they can consume, that they want to use every day even when they’re not reading your books or using any of your other product offerings.
+When you create a notebook focused on tracking a single activity, you’re giving your audience a highly specialized tool they can use every day.
+Again, that’s our goal here; to give your followers something from you that they can consume, and that they want to use every day.

 Notebooks Creating Connections